MilaNLProc/mila-website-backend/content/authors/1_dirk_hovy/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Director
 ---

+**Dirk Hovy** is an Associate Professor of computer science in the Marketing Department of Bocconi, and the scientific director of the [Data and Marketing Insights](www.dmi.unibocconi.eu/) research unit.
+Previously, he was faculty at the University of Copenhagen, got a PhD from USC's Information Sciences Institute, and a linguistics master's in Germany.

-**Dirk Hovy** is the scientific director of DMI and an Associate Professor in the Marketing Department.
-He has a background in Computer Science.
-His research focuses on natural language processing and computational social science, specifically, the interaction of demographic factors and language, and their consequences for performance, fairness, and personalization of statistical models.
-He is also interested in deep learning, graphical models, and ethical questions of bias and algorithmic fairness in machine learning.
+Dirk is interested in the interaction between language, society, and machine learning, or what language can tell us about society, and what computers can tell us about language.
+He is also interested in ethical questions of bias and algorithmic fairness in machine learning.

+He has authored over [70 articles on these topics](https://scholar.google.com/citations?user=7xluaTAAAAAJ&hl=it&oi=ao), including 3 best paper awards, and a tetxbook on [NLP in Python](https://www.cambridge.org/core/elements/text-analysis-in-python-for-social-scientists/BFAB0A3604C7E29F6198EA2F7941DFF3).

+Dirk has co-founded and organized several workshops (on [computational social science](https://sites.google.com/site/nlpandcss/), and [ethics in NLP](http://ethicsinnlp.com/)), and was a local organizer for the EMNLP 2017 conference.
+He was awarded an ERC Starting Grant project 2020 for research on demographic bias in NLP.

+Outside of work, Dirk enjoys cooking, running, and leather-crafting.